SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 ## Download and Installation

-1. Clone the repository
+1. Clone the repository and enter the project folder sap-hana-compatibility-layer-for-mongodb-wire-protocol

-2. After cloning, create the file connect.yml and add the following while making sure it is being ignored by git.
-Replace the sample connect string with your own:
+2. After cloning, create the file connect.yml and add the following.
+Replace the sample connect string with your own.
+Please make sure connect.yml is being ignored by git:

 ```
 # Insert connection string for SAP HANA Cloud instance